 It is all the rage now: start a company, team up with a celebrity, make a few billion dollars.
 At least that is how it seems to be.
 Beats by Dre, Honest Company with Jessica Alba, a lot of massive companies are growing their business via partnership with A-list celebrities.
 On the other hand, there are plenty of examples of celebrity partnerships that have failed to take off or crashed due to scandal.
 Two prominent examples being: Kate Moss for H&M and Michael Phelps for Kellogg.
 The question becomes: what makes some partnerships succeed and others fail?
-We have worked with many celebrities brands, including: Lauren Conrad’s Paper Crown, Kelly Osbourne’s Stories by Kelly Osborne and Tamar Braxton’s Tamar Collection.
+We have worked with many celebrities brands, including: Lauren Conrad’s Paper Crown and Tamar Braxton’s Tamar Collection.
 We have seen a few consistent themes that lead to success.

 Below, I have listed four key things to look for when considering a possible celebrity partnership for your business: